42paris/qseal/README.md

    ```

 3. **Run `qseal` or `qseal sync`**:
-   After editing the configuration file, you can run `qseal` to created the sealed secrets.
+   After editing the configuration file, you can run `qseal` to create the sealed secrets.
 The command will automatically detect the changes and seal or unseal the secrets as needed.

    ```bash
    qseal